-Have you ever wondered how to ice, or flood, sugar cookies, but just didn't know where to start?
-Well, here we have an easy 5-step photo tutorial that will take you through how to flawlessly ice your sugar cookies, from start to finish.
+Have you ever wondered how to ice–or flood–sugar cookies, but just didn't know where to start?
+Well, here's an easy five-step photo tutorial that will show you how to ice your sugar cookies flawlessly, from start to finish.

 It just takes two icings: one thicker and one thinner, along with a few squeeze bottles.
 If you don't have squeeze bottles, you can use pastry bags with a small round tip opening instead.
 The squeeze bottles are easier to store and to manage when doing small and intricate designs, so they are preferable.
 But if you don't have them, not a problem!

 The best part about this technique is that you can use this method to ice any sugar cookie throughout the year: Easter, Valentine's Day, Christmas, or just for a sweet treat whenever you'd like.
 Make several different colors of icings to create beautiful and festive designs!

 Stick with us and you'll be a professional in no time!Continue to 2 of 6 below.

 Create one thicker icing for edging the cookies.
 This will create a barrier for when you flood the cookie.
 Then create another thinner icing that you will use to do the flooding of the cookies.

 - 4 cups powdered sugar (sifted)

 - 2-3 tablespoons egg white powder, also called meringue powder (can be found at craft stores in the cake decorating aisle)

 - 1 teaspoon vanilla